A bit of culture can relax mind and body

 More of his bloody work here

-Daniela Cristina Gagiu: a versatile artist that takes advantage of comic derivations of this ordinary-extraordinary life.
-As a single mother she is an example of woman power, a big survival of the post-industrial realism that is searching for her feminity.
-In her works she shows-up the 3 stages in a woman´s life and her characters can meet in the same painting, as they would meet in reality, only that this time they will be surrounded by surreal theatrical decoration.
-In a need to express what is natural and feminine this artist made a strong connection with the opulent exterior, that reminds me of Lorca and Garcia Marquez.
-Cristina’s style concentrates mostly on the fantastic elements of nature that apparently manages to conquest large periods of time and to bring up knowledge about us.
+Daniela Cristina Gagiu: a versatile artist who takes advantage of comic derivations of this ordinary-extraordinary life.
+As a single mother, she is an example of woman power, a big survival of the post-industrial realism that is searching for her femininity.
+In her works, she shows the 3 stages in a woman´s life, and her characters can meet in the same painting, as they would meet in reality, only that this time they will be surrounded by surreal theatrical decoration.
+In need to express what is natural and feminine, this artist made a strong connection with the opulent exterior, which reminds me of Lorca and Garcia Marquez.
+Cristina’s style concentrates mostly on the fantastic elements of nature that apparently manage to conquer large periods of time and to bring up knowledge about us.
 In the last year, with the pandemic pressure, Cristina Gagiu´s work is just amazing, check it out:

 More of Gagiu’s charming work here: www.crispaint.blogspot.com

 Claudia Chelaru: Visual artist whose style has been described as powerful magical realism.
-For me Claudia is more of a lyrical illustrator and a lyrical photographer.
-Her portraits fit into the background, there is always some kind of communication with the plant life.
-In her latest projects, Claudia Chelaru uses mixed media to generate a form of grotesque style towards horror, she makes a connection between her own East European culture and the Japanesse-grotesque.
+For me, Claudia is more of a lyrical illustrator and a lyrical photographer, interested in social aspects like public transportation, technology, and interculturality.
+Chelaru´s androgynous, contemplative portraits are integrated into the pixelled background.
+There is always some communication between botanical life and machine interaction.
+In her latest projects, Claudia Chelaru uses mixed media to generate a form of grotesque style towards horror, she makes a connection between her own East European culture and the Japanese grotesque.
 There has always been a link between these cultures and I can’t wait to see what Claudia does next.
 Will it be a feminine-delicate perspective of horror?

 You can check her work here: https://linktr.ee/claudia.chelaru